-The porosity of the specific aggregate blended with the Organic-Lock, as well as the level of compaction, can have a significant impact on permeability.
+The porosity of the specific aggregate blended with the Organic-Lock™, as well as the level of compaction, can have a significant impact on permeability.

-Although the material has a monolithic appearance upon final compaction of the material, natural weathering and traffic will expose some loose particles on the surface to give it a more natural appearance.
-During rainfall, water will penetrate the material and the Organic-Lock will swell into a gel to hold the particles in place.
+Although the material has a monolithic appearance upon final compaction, natural weathering and traffic will expose some loose particles on the surface to give it a more natural look and feel.

 NOTE: Please see the following guidelines for more information about each type of application:

-No, the aggregate mixed with Organic-lock does not have to be a granite material.
-Generally, limestone and decomposed granites tend to perform the most reliably, however other materials can also work that the particle size distribution fits our Optimal Gradation Specifications (click here).
-The surface texture and angularity of the crushed stone particles are also important factors.
+No, the aggregate mixed with Organic-Lock™does not have to be a granite material.
+Generally, limestone and decomposed granites tend to perform the most reliably, however other materials can also work as long as the particle size distribution fits our Optimal Gradation Specifications (click here) The surface texture and angularity of the crushed stone particles are also important factors.

 In extreme rain conditions, the material will resist washout very effectively with a proper watershed management plan in place.
 Should any washout damage occur over time, the material is easily repairable.

 At the present time, there has not been significant field research on the performance of Organic-Lock™ in relatively wet/damp environments but as long as a proper watershed management plan is in place, we do not expect moisture in the form of humidity to be detrimental to the Organic-Lock’s performance.